cryptoriums/telliot/docs/index-tracker.md

 ### Jsonpath parser

 When not set this is the default parser.
-It parses data from the JSON payload using the `param` as an instruction on how to parse the output.
+It parses data from the JSON payload using the `Value` as an instruction on how to parse the value and `Timestamp` on how to parse the timestamp.
 [More info](http://goessner.net/articles/JsonPath/).

 ### Balancer parser